joelmccracken/joelmccracken.github.com/source/_posts/2012-09-04-emacs-lisp-for-hackers-next.markdown

 ## Saying "Hello, World" in Emacs ##

 Lets get right to it: our very first, very minimal function.
-Run `M-x elm` to open up an elisp interpreter, and evaluate the following code:
+Run `M-x ielm` to open up an elisp interpreter, and evaluate the following code:

     (defun say-hello ()